Netflix/dgs/docs/advanced/federated-testing.md

-[Federation](../../federation/what-is-federation.md) allows you to extend or reference existing types in a graph.
+[Federation](https://www.apollographql.com/docs/federation/) allows you to extend or reference existing types in a graph.
 Your DGS fulfills a part of the query based on the schema that is owned by your DGS, while the gateway is responsible for fetching data from other DGSs.

-!!!tip "There is more federation documentation available"
-    * Look at the [Federation example app](../../federation/what-is-federation.md#testing-federated-entities), including testing.
-A tutorial style walkthrough of this example is available [here](../../federation/dgs-federation-example.md).

 ### Testing Federated Queries without the Gateway
 You can test federated queries for your DGS in isolation by replicating the format of the query that the gateway would send to your DGS.